Chapter 11:

 “Leave it to me.”

-Inês went back to her room, making a whole production of it along the way: she asked for tea she could take to Lu and dango the both of them could eat when she woke up.
-At the same time, Jin told everyone he wanted to go on a walk alone to stretch his legs and clear his mind.
-Back in their bedroom, she sat the tea and dango on the floor and glided the rice door open discreetly.
+Inês went back to her room, making a whole production of it along the way: she asked for tea and dango that she could take back to Lu, and that the both of them would have when she woke up.
+At the same time, Jin told everyone that he wanted to go on a walk alone to stretch his legs and clear his mind.
+Back in the girl's bedroom, she sat the lacquered tray on the floor and glided the rice door open with nary a sound.
 Outside, her trusted friend the tanuki had trouble containing his impatience.

-There was a soft pop and it was just like looking at her reflection.
-Well, a reflection with a tail, but that wouldn't be a problem.
+The tanuki scanned her with his pixie eyes.
+There was a soft pop, and then: it was just like looking at her reflection.
+Well, a reflection with a poufy tail, but that wouldn't be an issue.

 “Here, get in my futon!
 I don't want you to leave Lu's side.
 You can have the tea and dango, but take care of my friend.
 Nothing can happen to her.”

-Her own face looked back at her with a go get 'em expression, and, somehow, that gave her the courage she needed.
-She stepped out in the chilly air, put on her Doc Martens so as not to raise suspicions, and marched on to the shrine.
+From under the covers, her own face looked up at her with a go get 'em expression, and, somehow, that gave her the courage she needed.
+She smiled and stepped out into the chilly morning air, putting on her Doc Martens so as not to raise suspicions, and marched on to the shrine.

 It took her no time at all to get to her destination.
-Surely, it helped that the weather was clement, and she wasn't blabbering or strolling about.
-She climbed the stone steps two at a time and found Jin sited on the deck of the shrine, waiting for her.
+Surely, it helped that the weather was clement, and that she wasn't blabbering or strolling about.
+The woods were placid and fragrant; only haunted by the congenial vanilla balm.
+Inês climbed the stone steps two at a time and found Jin sited on the deck of the shrine, waiting for her.
 She sat down next to him and exhaled.
 There was quietude while she caught her breath.
 Jin was the first to break it.

 She breathed in and closed her eyes.
-She could hear the wind dance with the trees, but nothing joined in.
-No birds or rodents.
-She remembered her first day in this place – how she hadn't noticed any animals.
+She could hear the wind dance with the trees, but nothing else joined in; no birds or rodents.
+She remembered her first day in this place—how she hadn't noticed any animals.
 She hadn't seen any animals since then.

-“Have you ever seen a fox or a bird since you've been here?” she asked.
+“Have you ever seen a fox or a bird in the time we've been here?” she asked.

 “No.”

-“Well, we have fish at dinner.”
-Jin pointed out.
+“Well, we have fish at dinner,” he pointed out.

-“Not cooked, I mean.
-In the wild.
-Like owls at night or squirrels in the trees.”
+“Not cooked.
+In the wild, I mean.
+Like owls hooting at night or squirrels rummaging in the trees.”

 Jin looked down, lost in thought.